thirdwavellc/hm-civi-dataprocessor/README.md

 * [Available Hooks](docs/hooks.md)
 * Add your own data source for a CiviCRM Entity
 * Add your own data source for a CSV File
+* How to store a data processor in code in your extension

 ## Installation